-Roasted Pumpkin Bisque is made with a fresh sugar pumpkin.
-It’s served with an (optional, but delicious) Mushroom Gruyere Crostini.
+Roasted Pumpkin Bisque is made with a fresh sugar pie pumpkin.
+It’s served with an (optional, but delicious) mushroom gruyere crostini.

-This recipe was originally created when I entered it into a recipe contest.
+This recipe was originally created when I entered it into a recipe contest many years ago.
 The challenge was to come up with a recipe using Pacific Natural Foods broth and mushrooms.
-You can use any brand of broth, of course, but Pacific Natural Foods make a mushroom broth, and that is what this recipe calls for (you are welcome to substitute vegetable or chicken broth, if you cannot find the mushroom broth).
+You can use any brand of broth, of course, but Pacific Natural Foods makes a mushroom broth, and that is what this recipe calls for.
+You are welcome to substitute vegetable or chicken broth, if you cannot find the mushroom broth.

-I had a recipe for Pumpkin Soup with Gruyere that was quite fantastic, so I used that recipe as the inspiration to make this one.
+I have a recipe for Pumpkin Soup with Gruyere that is quite fantastic, so I used that recipe as the inspiration to make this one.

 How to make Roasted Pumpkin Bisque:

-I didn’t take home a prize from this recipe contest, but this soup recipe remains a favorite in our house.
+I didn’t take home a prize for this from this recipe contest, but this soup recipe remains a favorite in our house.
 So that’s a win!

 If you’re looking for more great soup recipes, you might also enjoy my Easy Lentil Soup or this Cozy Pasta Parmesan Soup.
 Bean and Sausage Soup and Best Clam Chowder are also soup recipes that are worth trying!